+Claims of discrimination can result in significant legal, human capital, and reputational costs to companies.
+MassPRIM urges companies to adopt robust policies against discrimination on the basis of disability.
-Vote FOR shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of disability.

-Vote FOR shareholder proposals requiring the company to demonstrate that their reasonable accommodation policy is in accordance with the Americans with Disabilities Act and State Disability Law, and is available to all employees and can be accessed in more than one way.

-Vote FOR shareholder proposals seeking reports on a company's efforts to include Disability-Owned Business Enterprises (DOBE®), Service-Disabled Veteran Disability-Owned Business Enterprises (SDVDOBETM), and Veteran Disability-Owned Business Enterprises (V-DOBETM) in their supplier diversity program.

-Vote FOR proposals requesting an internal and external audit of website compliance under the World Wide Web Consortium's Web Content Accessibility Guidelines 2.1 (W3C WCAG 2.1)
+- MassPRIM will generally vote FOR shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of disability. - MassPRIM will generally vote FOR shareholder proposals requiring the company to demonstrate that their reasonable accommodation policy is in accordance with the Americans with Disabilities Act and State Disability Law, and is available to all employees and can be accessed in more than one way. - MassPRIM will generally vote FOR shareholder proposals seeking reports on a company's efforts to include Disability-Owned Business Enterprises (DOBE®), Service-Disabled Veteran Disability-Owned Business Enterprises (SDVDOBETM), and Veteran Disability-Owned Business Enterprises (V-DOBETM) in their supplier diversity program. - MassPRIM will generally vote FOR proposals requesting an internal and external audit of website compliance under the World Wide Web Consortium's Web Content Accessibility Guidelines 2.1 (W3C WCAG 2.1)